Content protected from screenshots

 Related Questions

-What is the radius of the Earth used in the calculations?
+What is the main purpose of Example 7.2 in the text?